jakobnissen/jakobnissen.github.io/about.md

 In my desperate search for _good_ solutions, I stumbled upon Julia.
 I didn't like it in the beginning.
 It was too unlike Python - too _weird_.
 But boy, could it run fast.
 After seeing my own clumsy Julia code easily beat my optimized Cython, I tried to give Julia a shot.
 Eventually, the weirdness wore off and its underlying design beauty began to shine through to me.

 Much later, perhaps around early of 2020, I decided I needed to learn a statically compiled language to broaden my skills.
 I decided Rust would complement Julia well, as the two languages had wildly different design goals.
 So I gave Rust a go, and had to quit in frustration.
 Tried again later, and failed again, but somehow it stuck the third time.
 Unlike Julia, I instantly liked Rust, even when I felt too dumb for it.
 It was just _too well designed_ to not like.
 It had all the stuff I didn't like about Julia.

+Currently, I use Julia and Python on a daily basis at work, making scientific software.

 ## Software
 Besides this blog, I have made a few things, including: